xl4sh/Aurora-demos/docs/Emulation_Infrastructure_info.md

 | Kali   | 10.0.0.101 | 2025.1  | kali/kali |
 | Parrot OS   | 10.0.0.102 | 6.3 | --- |

-1. **Kali Attack Platform**: the Kali system has the Apache service enabled to simulate a phishing website attack.
+1. **Kali Attack Platform**: The Kali system has the Apache service enabled to simulate a phishing website attack.
 On the desktop, there are implants generated using the Sliver command for both Windows and Linux, which can be directly used for testing.
     - C2 Framework
         - [Metasploit Framework](https://github.com/rapid7/metasploit-framework)
         - [Sliver Framework](https://sliver.sh/)